 I'd confided in my partner about my prior use, but I lied that I was no longer using and it was no longer a problem for me.
 Why?
-Shame, I suppose; ashamed at being weak-willed, ashamed at not dealing with my problems the way everyone else seemed to be.
+Shame, I suppose I was ashamed at being weak-willed and ashamed of not dealing with my problems the way everyone else seemed to be.

 Then there's fear.
 Fear that if I came clean about my use I'd lose her and everyone around me.
 When you hide a drug problem you convince yourself that you can lie forever about it, that you can keep it hidden as long as you need to.

 My partner found my stash in April of last year and confronted me about it.
-It finally clicked that I needed to get help, or risked losing everything.
-I realised how many years had passed since that first tizzy, how many memories I’d lost, how many opportunities I’d squandered, how stupidly oblivious I was that all my friends were well aware of what was going on but had no idea how to help.
+It finally clicked that I needed to get help, or risk losing everything.
+I realized how many years had passed since that first tizzy, how many memories I’d lost, how many opportunities I’d squandered, how stupidly oblivious It was that all my friends were well aware of what was going on but had no idea how to help.

-They drew up a reduction plan for me to give to my GP, and it was made clear that I shouldn’t feel pressured to make any cuts to my dose if I didn’t feel ready to do so – and that, by law, I was the one in control of my medication.
+They drew up a reduction plan for me to give to my doctor, and it was made clear that I shouldn’t feel pressured to make any cuts to my dose if I didn’t feel ready to do so—and that, by law, I was the one in control of my medication.

 Simply knowing that I have a safe space with other people going through those same motions makes this process easier, and I have nothing but gratitude toward BAT and the people who attend those sessions.
 They give me strength, and strength is a rare resource to find in the depths of withdrawal.

-Since seeking help I've kept reducing my use with the help of BAT, and have come clean to my friends and family, who have all supported me in their own way.
-I'm also now on a waiting list for cognitive behavioural therapy, to address the reasons behind my self-medication.
+Since seeking help, I've kept reducing my use with the help of BAT, and have come clean to my friends and family, who have all supported me in their own way.
+I'm also now on a waiting list for cognitive behavioral therapy, to address the reasons behind my self-medication.